Areas of Application

 Sensor Bore / Bearing Monitoring

-AXRY-NGS bearings have a sensor bore in the outer ring as standard; NGS-SBI bearings also have a sensor bore in the inner ring.
+AXRY-NGS bearings have a sensor bore in the outer ring as standard, and NGS-SBI bearings also have a sensor bore in the inner ring.
 These sensor bores extend beneath the raceway.

-When equipped with temperature sensors, the current temperature in the bearing system can be used to continuously monitor and control cooling, or to detect system overheating.
+When equipped with a temperature sensor, the current temperature in the bearing system can be used to continuously monitor and control the cooling, or to detect overheating of the system.

 Temperature Sensor Bore